keziastephano7/keziastephano7/README.md

 ## Hi there 👋

-I'm Kezia Stephano, a Information Technology Major @ SSN College of Engineering.
+I'm Kezia Stephano, an Information Technology Major @ SSN College of Engineering.
 I love coding and building web applications!

 ---